vicely07/Pneumonet-A-Pytorch-Chest-Xray-Pneumonia-Detection/README.md

  ## c) Retraining Resnet 152 Model in Pytorch:

-Before we get into the actually model building process, you can refresh you memory on the basic of deep learning using [this recommended tutorial](https://pytorch.org/tutorials/beginner/blitz/neural_networks_tutorial.html) from Pytorch.
+Before we get into the actual model building process, you can refresh your memory on the basics of deep learning using [this recommended tutorial](https://pytorch.org/tutorials/beginner/blitz/neural_networks_tutorial.html) from Pytorch.

-After refreshing your memory on the basic, we can start with this project using the COVID chest X-ray data.
-First, we need to initalize our model class by calling the nn.Module, which create a graph-like structure of our network.
+After refreshing your memory on the basics, we can start with this project using the COVID chest X-ray data.
+First, we need to initialize our model class by calling the nn.Module, which create a graph-like structure of our network.
 In particularly, as we mentioned earlier, the pretrained model of Resnet152 was used in our training process.
 This transfer learning give us a big advantage in retraining on Hence, we need to define our ResNet-152 in the init of nn.Module for transfer learning.
-Then after define the init function, we need to create forward function as part of requirement for Pytorch.
+Then after define the init function, we need to create a forward function as part of the requirement for Pytorch.

 ```
 ##Build model